muratk3n/thirdwave/en/tweets/2020/week17e.md

 \frac{v^2}{R}
 $$

-Addnly there are ppl running the generators who try to predict demand on hourly basis so they run turbines on a schedule to generate energy at acceptable levels.
+Additionally there are ppl running the generators who try to predict demand on hourly basis so they run turbines on a schedule to generate energy at acceptable levels.

 But IMO gas / pipeline based grids wld be able to regulate themselves much better.